stammen/winrtmidi/README.md

 ﻿# WinRTMidi DLL #

+ ## This project is no longer supported.
+Please report issues with the Windows::Device::Midi API to https://wpdev.uservoice.com/ ##

 This GitHub WinRTMidi project wraps the Windows Runtime [Windows::Devices::Midi](https://msdn.microsoft.com/library/windows/apps/windows.devices.midi.aspx) API in a Win32 DLL that can be dynamically loaded by a standard Win32 application.
 If the application is running on a device with Windows 10, the DLL will